Ann Clwyd: Early life

-Clwyd is the daughter of Gwilym Henri Lewis and Elizabeth Ann Lewis, born and brought up in Pentre Halkyn, Flintshire.
-She was educated at Holywell Grammar School and the Queen's School, Chester, before graduating from the University of Wales, Bangor.
+Ann Clwyd was born in Halkyn, Flintshire, in 1937, the daughter of Gwilym Henri Lewis and Elizabeth Ann Lewis, born and brought up in Pentre Halkyn, Flintshire.
+She was educated at Halkyn Primary School, Holywell Grammar School and the Queen's School, Chester, before graduating from the University of Wales, Bangor.

-Career
+Early career

 Clwyd was a student teacher at Hope School in Flintshire, before training as a journalist.
 She then worked for BBC Wales as a studio manager, and then became Welsh correspondent for the Guardian and Observer newspapers during 1964–79.

-She was Vice-Chair of the Arts Council of Wales from 1975 to 1979.
-She is a member of the NUJ and TGWU.
+She was vice-chair of the Arts Council of Wales from 1975 to 1979.
+She was a member of the National Union of Journalists and Transport and General Workers' Union.

 Parliamentary career

 Clwyd was persuaded to stand for Parliament by Huw T. Edwards, who felt that there should be more women in parliament.
 She was the unsuccessful Labour candidate in Denbigh in 1970 and Gloucester in October 1974.